ublue-os/bazzite/README.md

     - Service for low-risk undervolting of the Steam Deck via [RyzenAdj](https://github.com/FlyGoat/RyzenAdj), see `ryzenadj.service` and `/etc/default/ryzenadj`.
     - Service for limiting the max charge level of the battery, see `batterylimit.service` and `/etc/default/batterylimit`. <sup><sub>(Works even when the device is off)</sub></sup>
     - Built in support for display overclocking.
 For example, add `GAMESCOPE_OVERRIDE_REFRESH_RATE=40,70` to `/etc/environment`.
+    - Ability to switch back to X11 on the desktop if desired by editing `/etc/default/desktop-wayland`.
     - 32GB RAM mod your Steam Deck?
 Enjoy double the maximum VRAM amount, automatically applied. <sup><sub>(Can you share your soldering skills?)</sub></sup>

 **For new installs ISOs can be downloaded from our releases page [here](https://github.com/ublue-os/bazzite/releases).**